Tenet poster background featured image

 I cannot help feeling that Thunder Force is a missed opportunity to exploit an untapped area of the superhero genre.
 Falcone should have been smarter with his writing.
 There is so much comedy in the premise of the story.
 Two close to middle age women, obtain super powers that they have never had.
 What about the effects of these powers, the misuse of them while inexperienced?
 What about an over-the-top antagonist who thinks he so extreme he cannot see the chaos.
 What about more from the side walking Crab Man easily the funniest thing in the movie.

-The Silver Hedgehog Rating: 8 'Recommended'
+The Silver Hedgehog Rating: 3.2 'Average'

 The Script / Screenplay